jollyjerr/knowledge/programming/networking/tcp.md

 TCP Fast Open exists to allow sending application data with the SYN packet, but it has limitations on the type of data that can be sent.

+Error in handshake:

+- pkt 1 lost - A won't get an ACK, will resend
+- pkt 2 lost - A won't get an ACK, will resend.
+B will re-ACK
+- pkt 3 lost - B won't get an ACK, will resend.
+A will re-ACK

 ## Flow Control

 Each side of a TCP connection advertises it's own receive window (rwnd) to